guanliu321/Predictive-Modeling-Using-SAS-Enterprise-Miner/README.md

 • y: In the given dataset, it is observed that the target response ‘y’ has around 89% of “yes” responses and around 11% of “no” responses.

+Using the StatExplore node the following observations were done:
+Chi-Square Plot

+A Chi-square statistic gives us the relationship between each of the variables and the target variable.
+The Chi-square statistic is very similar to the co-efficient of determination, R-squared value.
+It the measure of how much a variable can explain the variance in target variable.
+Since our target variable is categorical Chi-square statistic would be the best way of assessing variable relationships.
+Reviewing the above plot, we can select variables for our data models and thus do feature selection.
+From the graph it is evident that nr.employment variable has the highest Chi-square statistic followed by other variables like cons.conf.idx, emp.var.rate, pdays, poutcome, euribor3m, month and so on.
+Variable Worth